arangodb/docs/3.5/smart-joins.md

 Limitations
 -----------

-The smart join optimization is currently triggered only for data selection queries, but not for any data-manipulation operations such as INSERT, UPDATE, REPLACE, REMOVE or UPSERT, neither traversals, subqueries or views.
+The Smart Join optimization is currently triggered only for data selection queries, but not for any data-manipulation operations such as INSERT, UPDATE, REPLACE, REMOVE or UPSERT, neither traversals, subqueries or views.